- Location: Michigan

 To apply for a Level 1 Learner's License, you must be at least 14 years 9 months old.
 Bring your Segment 1 certificate, proof of identity, and a parent or guardian along to sign for you.

-This is your step up to the big time, and it's a pretty simple one―just six hours of classroom instruction.
+This is your step up to the big time, and it's a pretty simple one―just 6 hours of classroom instruction.

 Once you've completed Segment 2 and have a total of 50 hours of driving experience, you can take a road skills test.
 The Secretary of State has posted a handy study guide for this test online, as well as a road skills testing organization locator.
 Assuming you pass the test, you'll be eligible for a level 2 License.

 Once again, a trip to the local branch office of the Secretary of State is required.
-This time, you'll need to be at least 16 and have your road skills certificate, proof that you've had your Level 1 License for at least 180 days, and a logbook showing your 50-plus hours of driving experience (including 10 hours at night).
+This time, you'll need to be at least 16 years old and have your road skills certificate, proof that you've had your Level 1 License for at least 6 months, and have a parent or guardian certify your 50 hours of driving experience (including 10 hours at night).

-You'll have your picture taken and be given your level 2 License, which allows you to drive unsupervised between the hours of 5 a.m. and midnight.
-(If you have a job that requires you to drive between midnight and 5 a.m., you'll be allowed to drive as long as you have proof that you are traveling directly to or from work.)
+You'll have your picture taken and be given your level 2 License, which allows you to drive unsupervised between the hours of 5 a.m. and 10 p.m.
+(If you have a job that requires you to drive between 10 p.m. and 5 a.m., you'll be allowed to drive as long as you have proof that you are traveling directly to or from work.)

 The fee for your Level 2 License is $25.
-Once you hold a Level 2 License for six months and turn 17, with your parents' permission you can graduate to a full, restriction-free license―the level 3.
+Once you hold a Level 2 License for 6 months and turn 17 years old, with your parents' permission you can graduate to a full, restriction-free license―the level 3.

-Since all three license levels require parental consent if the applicant is under 18, parents should know their responsibilities as well.
+Since all three license levels require parental consent, parents should know their responsibilities as well.
 To that end, the Secretary of State has created a guide for parents to help you know what you're getting your kids (and yourself!) into.Local Drivers Education

 Choose a County